tbremer/postcss-atrule-bem/README.md

   - throw a warning and don't compile when:
     - a block is created twice (name collisions)
     - a block makes reference to another block
-- any feature I may have missed. (you decide!)